forseti-security/forseti-security/_includes/docs/latest/deployment_prerequisites.md

 ### Assigning roles

-In order for Forseti to have access to read data from your GCP environment, you will need to assign roles to a particular _member_: either the Inventory/Scanner/Enforcer service account or your Google user.
-You can refer to the [official documentation about members](https://cloud.google.com/iam/docs/overview#concepts_related_to_identity) for more information.
+In order for Forseti to have access to read data from your GCP environment, you will need to assign roles to either the Forseti service account or to your Google user.

+{% include docs/latest/required_roles.md %}

-Also, you can grant the roles on the organization, folder, or project IAM policies.
+You can grant the roles on the IAM policies with the following commands:

   * Organization IAM: the member has access to the everything under the organization.
     Your authed account must have the Organization Admin role to assign the role to another member.